-- General.
-Install wiring and ground water heater in accordance with authority having jurisdiction or in absence of such requirements National Electrical Code, ANSI/NFPA 70 and/or CSA C22.1 Electrical Code. - 2.
-The appliance, when installed, must be electrically grounded in accordance with local codes or, in the absence of local codes, with the National Electric Code, ANSI/NFPA 70 and/ or the CSA C22.21, Canadian Electric Code.
+Install wiring and ground appliance in accordance with authority having jurisdiction or in absence of such requirements National Electrical Code, ANSI/ NFPA 70 and/or CSA C22.1 Electrical Code.

-Failure to properly wire electrical connections to the water heater may result in serious physical harm.
-DO NOT ATTACH ADDITIONAL J-Box to back or top of water heater jacket.
+Failure to properly wire electrical connections to the appliance may result in serious physical harm.
+DO NOT ATTACH ADDITIONAL J-Box to back or top of appliance jacket.

-Positively assure all electrical connections are unpowered before attempting installation or service of electrical components or connections of the water heater or building.
+Positively assure all electrical connections are unpowered before attempting installation or service of electrical components or connections of the appliance or building.
 Lock out all electrical boxes with padlock once power is turned off.

-- Connect the main power supply and ground from fused disconnect to proper water heater electrical leads located in the junction box at the rear of the water heater.
-Refer to electrical consumption plate on water heater jacket. - 4.
-Remove factory supplied jumper wire from terminals 4 and 5.
-Connect field supplied safety limits or devices (low water cut-off, temperature limit etc.) in series using proper terminals provided in water heater electrical cabinet.
+- 2. A separate electrical circuit must be run from the main electrical service with an over-current device/disconnect in the circuit.
+A service switch is recommended and may be required by some local jurisdictions.
+Locate the service switch such that the appliance can be shut off without exposing personnel to danger in the event of an emergency. - Connect the main power supply and ground from fused disconnect to proper appliance electrical leads located in the junction box at the rear of the appliance.
+Refer to electrical consumption plate on jacket. - 4.
+Connect field supplied safety limits or devices using proper terminals provided in the electrical cabinet.
 Refer to wiring diagram supplied with the appliance for wiring information.
-Refer to Figure 1, for electrical requirements. - The following pages contain sample wiring diagrams.
-Contact Thermal Solutions Representative or visit website (www. thermalsolutions.com) for current wiring options.
+Refer to the electrical section of this manual for typical wiring diagrams.
+Refer to Table 1 for electrical requirements.